Fred Kohler (author): Early years

 Kohler was born as Fritz Kohler in Nuremberg, Germany in 1920 into a secular, middle-class family of mostly German-Jewish ancestry.
 His mother died when he was eight years old and his father died when he was eleven.
-Kohler, an only child, was granted a life-saving visa as an orphan to enter the USA in 1935.
+Kohler, an only child, was granted a life-saving visa as an orphan to enter the US in 1935.

 After graduating from Stuyvesant High School in New York City in 1937 he was admitted to Cooper Union, a highly competitive, "tuition-free" college where he was, in 1942, granted a degree in chemical engineering.

 Kohler obtained American citizenship in 1943.
 Unable to join the Armed Forces in World War II because of eyesight problems, he engaged in war work as an engineer.

 Kohler was married for several years in the 1950s, but he has no children nor close relatives.

 In 1975 he obtained an M.A. from Southern Oregon University in Ashland, Oregon.